bcgov/ols-geocoder/physical-address-conceptual-model.md

       Centennial Candle -- Laurel Lane, Victoria, BC

-An intersection address is sequence of road names of roads at an intersection in a locality in a subCountry.
+An intersection address is a sequence of the names of all roads that meet at a single intersection in a locality in a subCountry.
 For example:

-       Dallas Rd and Government St, Victoria, BC
+       Dallas Rd and Government St, Victoria, BC Douglas St and Gorge Rd and Hillside Ave and Government St, Victoria, BC

-A physical address is a compound name of a site and its coordinate location and can take the form of a civic address, an non-civic address, or an intersection address. >ven though it has a coordinate location, a physical address is data type, not a geographic feature.
+A physical address is the compound name of a site and its coordinate location and can take the form of a civic address, an non-civic address, or an intersection address.
+Even though it has a coordinate location, a physical address is a data type, not a geographic feature.

 A site is any geographic feature that may be assigned a civic number.
 Examples include house, cabin, building, building complex, empty lot, RV park, manufactured home park, race-track, stadium, golf course, industrial plant, bandshell, hospital, university, recreation centre, place of worship, campground, motel, park entrance or washroom, water tower, municipal pumping station, hydro sub-station, unit within a building, and building within a complex.